vgaldi/fw-lab/content/authors/fmonaco/_index.md

 **Francesco Pio Monaco** is a Ph.D.
 Student in the Department of Engineering at the University of Sannio, Benevento, Italy, under the supervision of Profs.
 [Giuseppe Castaldi](/author/giuseppe-castaldi), [Andrea Cusano](https://www.unisannio.it/it/user/627/ricerca) and [Vincenzo Galdi](/author/vincenzo-galdi),

-During his bachelor and master, he did two internships abroad within the framework of the "Erasmus Traineeship" program, at Politechnika Łódzka, Poland in 2016 and at Universidad Carlos III, Madrid, Spain, in 2018.
+During his bachelor and master, he carried out two internships abroad within the framework of the "Erasmus Traineeship" program, at Politechnika Łódzka, Poland, in 2016 and at Universidad Carlos III, Madrid, Spain, in 2018.

 Since 2019, he has been working as an antenna engineer at [MANTID](/spinoff/mantid) srl.